 Playground space and zones for activities.
 Create a space to play with the kids by breaking up your backyard into "zones."

 Gardens.
 Install an area for gardening, including benches and other hardscaping for walking the grounds and meditating.
+Why not enjoy the literal fruits of your labour?
+Plant a small garden and enjoy your favourite summer vegetables.
 Rattan and wicker furniture are especially popular among Toronto homeowners right now.

 The use of smart home technology has been on the rise for many years.
 Smart technology makes life convenient for homeowners.
 Many smart devices also save energy and reduce utility costs.
 Build your smart technology into your home at the time of your renovation for seamless integration into everyday life.
 Some examples of smart technology:

-Smart thermostat - Most smart thermostats will "learn" your preferred temperatures and make adjustments automatically.
+Smart thermostat - Most smart thermostats will "learn" your preferred temperatures and daily patterns and make adjustments automatically.

 Smart lock and video doorbell - Lock and unlock your door from your phone, and monitor the arrival of visitors using the video doorbell.